jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

 ..
 ATTENTION:: Do this only if you are using a MacOS_ computer.
-Windows_ users do :ref:`how to install tree on Linux/Windows Subsystem for Linux` or :ref:`how to install tree on Windows without Windows Subsystem for Linux`
+If you have Windows_, do :ref:`how to install tree on Linux/Windows Subsystem for Linux` or :ref:`how to install tree on Windows without Windows Subsystem for Linux`

 type this in the terminal_